harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed by adding support for using Harness local store with native Helm deployments.
 - Unable to delete a Kustomize patch entry once it is added when configuring a Kubernetes manifest type.
 (CDS-53749)

   A delete button is now added to allow users to delete values YAML, OpenShift params, and Kustomize patches that are no longer needed.
-File path validation is also done to check of file path is not blank.
+File path validation is also done to ensure that file paths with empty strings are not saved.
 - Unable to filter environments by using the search bar in the **Create or Select Existing Environment** dialog.
 (CDS-53713)

   This issue is now fixed.
 - The **Environments** section under the **Template Inputs** tab of a selected template appears empty if infrastructure inputs are not required when deploying to all infrastructures under an environment.
 (CDS-53712)

-  If infrastructure inputs are not required when deploying to all infrastructure in an environment, the message is displayed under the **Environments** section under each environment.
+  If infrastructure inputs are not required when deploying to all infrastructure in an environment, the message is displayed under the **Environments** section.
 - YAML validation succeeds even when whitespaces are added in the command flags of a Helm chart.
 (CDS-53708)

   This issue is fixed.
 Command flag cannot be empty anymore.